Sikun275/AppDev/README.md

     The classic pacman game, 95% finished, not gonna do the rest.

 MyCryptoCal / MySimpleCrypto
     AppDev for my crypto revenue calculation, pure personal interest for this satge, not sure publish or not in the future, still need more amendment.
+ABORTED!

+CryptoCalculator
+     This is the final version of my personal APP dev for this subject around crypto, I'll add more features to make it more comprehensive and well-rounded later on.
+With help from DeepSeek-V3.